-Legislation A statewide public tender was advertised, opened and evaluated in accordance with regulations 11(1) and 18(4) of Part 4 of the Local Government (Functions and General) Regulations 1996 , where tenders are required to be publicly invited if the consideration under a contract is, or is estimated to be more or worth more than \$150,000 to be, more, or worth more, than \$150,000.
+Legislation A statewide public tender was advertised, opened and evaluated in accordance with regulations 11(1) and 18(4) of Part 4 of the Local Government (Functions and General) Regulations 1996, where tenders are required to be publicly invited if the consideration under a contract is, or is estimated to be, more, or worth more, than \$150,000.

+Key theme The Natural Environment.

-- Objective Environmental resilience.
+Objective Environmental resilience.

-- Strategic initiative Demonstrate current best practice in environmental management for local water, waste, biodiversity and energy resources.
+Strategic initiative Demonstrate current best practice in environmental management for local water, waste, biodiversity and energy resources.

-- Policy Not applicable.
+Policy Not applicable.